Chengzhi-Cao/EHN/README.md

 ## Contact
-Should you have any question, please contact chengzhicao@mail.ustc.edu.cn.
+If you have any question, please contact chengzhicao@mail.ustc.edu.cn.